mdlee/anchoringInTheYears/README.md

 # Code

 The anchoring index analyses are produced by running the  MATLAB script `anchoringIndex.m`, specifying the question numbers to analyze in the vector `questionList`.
 This script uses the JAGS graphical model defined in `anchoringIndex_jags.txt`.

+The debiasing model analyses are produced by running the  MATLAB script `debiasing.m`, which uses the JAGS graphical model defined in `debiasing_jags.txt`.

-It uses the [Trinity](https://github.com/joachimvandekerckhove/trinity) package to connect MATLAB and JAGS via the `callBayes` function.
+Both MATLAB scripts use the [Trinity](https://github.com/joachimvandekerckhove/trinity) package to connect MATLAB and JAGS via the `callBayes` function.